Dion Forster (Ph.D)

 At the end of the day I am just a Christ follower who wants to live with integrity, passion and courage.

 I am an avid mountainbiker.
 When I am home in Cape Town you will find me riding the trails out at Lourensford, or somewhere between Somerset West and Stellenbosch!

 - For my blog please visit http://www.dionforster.com

 - To follow me on twitter athttp://www.twitter.com/digitaldion

-My new book - 'Transform your work life'
+'Transform your work life'

-For more information about my new book entitled 'Transform your work life: Turn your ordinary day into an extraordinary calling' please follow this link.
+We spend so much of our time in the world of work.
+Surely God has a will and desire for that part of our lives?
+If you're interested in discovering a deeper meaning and purpose to your daily life take a look at this book entitled 'Transform your work life: Turn your ordinary day into an extraordinary calling' please follow this link.
 The book is available on Amazon.com in Kindle and Paperback formats.